What is OrderFlow Trading and how to read it? – Beginners guide

 - No inactivity fees, no monthly fees, no hidden fees, no maintenance fees

-(Risk warning: Trading Futures and Options on Futures involves substantial risk of loss and is not suitable for all investors.
+(Risk warning: Trading Futures and Options on Futures involves a substantial risk of loss and is not suitable for all investors.
 You should carefully consider whether trading is suitable for you in light of your circumstances, knowledge, and financial resources.
 You may lose all or more of your initial investment.
 Opinions, market data, and recommendations are subject to change at any time.
 Past performance is not indicative of future results.
 Stage 5 Trading Corp. is a member of NFA and is subject to NFA’s regulatory oversight and examinations.
-However, you should be aware that NFA does not have regulatory oversight authority over underlying or spot virtual currency products or transactions or virtual currency exchanges, custodians or markets.
+However, you should be aware that NFA does not have regulatory oversight authority over underlying or spot virtual currency products or transactions or virtual currency exchanges, custodians, or markets.
 This is an introducing broker link and we share $3 commission with the broker)

 Helpful indicators and tools for Order Flow Trading

 In the next section, we will show you some tools and indicators which can help you to understand the order flow and chart movements better.
 All these functions are available on the Order Flow Software ATAS.
-So for Order Flow Trading, you will need a professional trading software.
+So for Order Flow Trading, you will need professional trading software.

-First of all, you can make it easy to understand by implement some indicators on the chart.
+First of all, you can make it easy to understand by implementing some indicators on the chart.
 It is possible to combine the chart and Order Flow.
 In the picture below you will see the Order Flow indicator and the Volume Profile.

 The Volume Profile shows you the traded volume on each price level.
 If one buy or sell limit is filled by a market order it is one volume and shows in the Volume Profile.
-Through this indicator, you can see which prices are the most traded areas and were are less traded areas.
+Through this indicator, you can see which prices are the most traded areas and where are the less traded areas.
 The blue line shows you the most traded price and the black lines show you the volume area.
 For the most time, the markets want to stay in the volume area.